superfeedr/blog.superfeedr.com/_posts/2016-06-02-medium-aquires-superfeedr.markdown

 ---
 title: "Medium acquires Superfeedr"
 description: "Publishing on the web is changing drastically.
 Medium is one of these few companies which are building the future of publishing and reading.
-We're excited to join forces with them and continue buildin the open web in this new era!"
+We're excited to join forces with them and continue building the open web in this new era!"
 tags: []
 js_includes: []
 image: "/images/superfeedr-medium.png"